Musser Ancestors

 Baden to New York to California to Indiana ???

 Adams County, Indiana - This researcher's hypothesis is that Christian Musser married Sophia Reicheldiefer, 10 December 1872, in Adams County, Indiana and that by the 1880 census enumeration, both Christian Musser and Sophia Reicheldiefer were deceased.
-Son George Musser, age 18, was living with an apparently unrelated couple in Adams County.
+Christian and Mary's son George Musser, age 18, was living with an apparently unrelated couple in Adams County.

-Auglaize County, Ohio - Son John Musser settled in Auglaize County, Ohio.
-A grandson, John Henry Musser, served as Prosecuting Attorney for Auglaize County, Ohio, from 1915 to 1919.
+Auglaize County, Ohio - Son John Musser settled in Auglaize County, Ohio, with his wife, Mary Elizabeth Ames.
+Their son, John Henry Musser, served as Prosecuting Attorney for Auglaize County, Ohio, from 1915 to 1919.

 Denver County, Colorado - Another son, George Washington Musser, served as Chief Justice of the Supreme Court of Colorado from 1909 to 1915.